 Sports: Tennis, baseball, basketball, football, track and field, golf, soccer

 IMG Academy is a world-class sports facility so it’s safe to say they can provide everything you and your sports teams will need.
-It boasts 20+ multi-sport fields, 50+ tennis courts, an 18-hole golf course, a 5,000-seat stadium, two multi-court basketball gyms and weight rooms with more than 10,000 square feet of space.
+It boasts 20+ multi-sport fields, 50+ tennis courts, an 18-hole golf course, a 5,000-seat stadium, four multi-court basketball gyms and weight rooms with more than 10,000 square feet of space.

 Play on the same field as the pros at IMG Academy Baseball Park or IMG Academy Field, which is the training site for the USWNT.
-Professional athletes from nearly every sport choose the IMG as their training and off-season homes.
+Professional athletes from nearly every sport choose IMG as their training and off-season homes.
 NBA, NFL, MLB, PGA and U.S. Olympians utilize IMG’s professional-grade facilities.
 With dining halls, dormitories, fitness centers, conference rooms and private spaces, IMG Academy can accommodate almost any type of tournament.

 Manatee County Parks